Ethycs/TheWrongRepo/README.md

 Next time you want to open the folder for the app development you can select it from the _containers_ section of the _Remote Explorer_ left side menu.

+##

+My setup runs two machines for debugging.
+An active container instance is running a debugging session to the Host OS browser Chrome (with an activated Flutter Debugging extension).
+On my Host OS I'm also running debugging from the uncontainered VSCODE instance.
+I use the Azure plugin context debugging from the /api folder.

+To test the api's successfully I run swa with arguments.
+I run another swa instance from a new terminal session to host the web app with `swa start .` and the apis with either the Azure plugin or `swa -api=<remote api>`.
+I've got a lot of options.
+Locally thats `swa start --port 8080 --api http://localhost:7071`

+Runtime

 ## What's Going on Here